protoEvangelion/portfolio/src/pages/docs/JavaScript/objectOriented.md

 ## Prototypes

-> Objects are built by constructor calls
+> Objects are built by constructor calls where a constructor makes an object linked to its own prototype

+* `Object.prototype` is the most important object in JS
 * C++ & Java implements classes very differently than JS
 	* When a class inherits from another class it **copies** that class's methods
 	* If you alter the parent class's methods after the child inherits them, the inherited methods on the child are NOT changed